ThatCoolCoder/snake/README.md

 #### File setup

 All that is needed is a html file and a javascript file for a config.
-Variants should be organised so that there is one per subdirectory of `variants/` (AI-controlled snakes should go in the `ai/` directory instead).
-Name the html file `index.html` so it is found when navigating to the subdirectory, and the config file should be `snakeConfig.js`.
+The html file should be called `index.html` and placed in a subdirectory of `variants`, so that the final url ends up being `variants/myawesomevariant`.
+(AI-controlled snakes should go in the `ai/` directory instead).
+The config file should be `snakeConfig.js`.

 For the contents of the `index.html` file just copy one from another variant and change it as needed.
 Read the next section for contents of `snakeConfig`.